treeswift/royalreward/README.md

 |`KB.EXE`|113184|0fbf467782619bb85334d45e5b1cbd5ab01172da1cfb53737ad5b8ee5e4814e8|1990, uncompressed|

 Support of other builds depends on [this issue](https://github.com/treeswift/royalreward/issues/18).
-The logic to be implemented there is fairly trivial, so we've been kicking the can down the road for a while, but finally we have a few old floppies to test it against, so let the ~~war~~ work begin.
+The logic to be implemented there is fairly trivial, so I've been kicking the can down the road for a while, but finally I have a few old floppies to test it against.
+Thus, let the ~~war~~ work begin.
 Stay tuned.

 ### 2024-01-26 — update from @treeswift